larissazhou/larissazhou.github.io/_posts/2025-10-22-case-study-zach.md

 date: 2025-10-22 09:00:00 +0500
 categories: [case study]
 ---
-# Case Study: Zach Broke Into the Food Industry With a CS Degree

 *Zach Schulz is a computer scientist turned food applications chef.
 He worked with me 1-on-1 for a year.*

 <font size="5"> What made you want to work with Larissa? </font>